Create a new C++ project in whatever way you prefer.

 SDL_Log("Iterate");

-// Continue running the program
+// Continue running the application

 return SDL_APP_CONTINUE;